shadowspawn/forest-arborist/notes.md

 clone creates, possibly via install

 Upcoming
-* install
-* clone
 * fetch/pull
 * pull/pull -u
 * update

+Future Possibilities
 * branchFoo for working with (remote) branches relative to working directory
 * nest (like root)
 * id (ala hg)

-Future Possibilities
-* running async, but means multiple running and no progress...
+* config edit (see git)
+* separate leading command for config calls vs tree operations?
 * origin#revision for git URLs, like Mercurial and github support (not sure of git details)
 * master relative remote local in dependencies, like for .hgsub
 * typescript